Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

   address ethical concerns in datasets, software processes, or theoretical approaches

-  - [ ] The method section explains the process utilized in the completed study
-  - [ ] The method section addresses as many of the necessary methodology used in the research project.
-For example, the following may be relevant to the project:
-  * `description of algorithms`
-  * `programming languages`
-  * `libraries`
-  * `platforms`
-  * `software tools`
-  * `hardware`
-  - [ ] The method section references the GitHub repository that contains the project's artifact(s)
-  - [ ] The method section, when appropriate, explains how to run the computational artifact (note that the `README.md` file of the GitHub repository that contains the computational artifact(s) should furnish complete details about the input, output, behavior, and use of the project as necessary)

 #### Experimental Results

 * displays and discusses evaluative metrics and data used as validation